-Fallow deer antlers have a palmated shape, similar to a moose.
+Power paddle antlers are shaped similarly to a moose antler.
 The smaller sized antler chews are more likely to be elongated, whereas the larger pieces tend to have a flattened shape.
 This flat shape is especially beneficial for those individual dogs who will attempt to swallow longer narrow treats whole.

-The hardness of Fallow deer antlers fall somewhere in between elk and deer antlers.
+The hardness of Power Paddle deer antlers fall somewhere in between elk and deer antlers.
 Click here to jump to the section that discusses antler hardness.

 Royal Brown antlers are similar to regular deer antlers, except that they are hand selected for their dark brown coloration.